oluwada/UMBC-DATA606-Capstone/docs/proposal.md

   	- Vitamin D plays an essential role in regulating the heart.
 Low vitamin D levels can cause blood pressure to be high causing the heart to overwork to pump blood and damage the heart over time.

 - Research Questions:
-  - What are the biological patterns associated with being vitamin deficient in the cardiac system.
+  - What are the biological patterns associated with being vitamin deficient in the cardiac system?
-  - What are the biological patterns associated with being vitamin deficient and blocking cation channels(TRPC6) in the cardiac system.
+  - What are the biological patterns associated with being vitamin deficient and blocking cation channels(TRPC6) in the cardiac system?
   - How does the intensity of a hard-working heart correlate with vitamin D.

 ## Data